sfc-gh-akelkar/ad_tech_optimization/demo/executive_demo_script.md

 >
 > **MAKE MONEY:** Pattern recognition that shows GLP-1 campaigns outperform by 50%—insights your team can act on today.
 >
-> **SAVE MONEY:** $5-10M in recovered ad spend through AI-powered audience optimization and smarter bid management.
+> **SAVE MONEY:** $5-10M in recovered ad spend through proactive campaign optimization—fix underperformers before partners notice.
 >
 > **REDUCE RISK:** A quantified value story—'Your campaigns outperform industry by 49.7%'—that wins and retains pharma partners.
 >